exercism/go/exercises/practice/luhn/.approaches/introduction.md

 }
 ```

-For more information, check the [scrub and validate first appproach][approach-scrub-and-validate-first].
+For more information, check the [scrub and validate first approach][approach-scrub-and-validate-first].

 ## Approach: Validate as you go